ai-systems-security/Attacking-Insecure-Agents/excessive_db_agency/README.md

-# Excessive Database Agency Demo (OWASP LLM Top 10)
+# Excessive Database Agency Demo

 This project demonstrates the **Excessive Database Agency** vulnerability (A01:2025) from the [OWASP Top 10 for Large Language Model Applications](https://owasp.org/www-project-top-10-for-large-language-model-applications/).